Summary of the Kentucky Eminent Domain Law

 Your initial question might be, can I stop the process?
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
 Learn more about eminent domain generally and what you’re entitled to receive, or continue through to learn about the Kentucky eminent domain process, your rights as a property owner and hiring a Kentucky eminent domain attorney.

-We are a nationwide eminent domain law firm that only represents property owners, never the government or condemning authority.
-Although we don’t have a physical office in Kentucky, our attorneys have experience defending condemnation matters on behalf of Kentucky landowners.
+We are an eminent domain law firm that only represents property owners, never the government or condemning authority.

 Kentucky Eminent Domain Process

 In the state of Kentucky, the eminent domain process can only be stopped if the proposed taking does not meet the requirements for public purpose or public necessity.
 If you have determined that the proposed taking does meet these requirements, then you should learn more about the Kentucky eminent domain process.

 Remember, even if the government has the right to condemn your property, they cannot dictate the price they are willing to pay; compensation is determined by the highest and best use laws for your property.